What if we were stars in the sky, what kind of constellations would we make?

 Hermeneutic phenomenology: Shifting paradigms through research

-Traditional research, particularly approaches based on the scientific method, assumes that knowledge is objective, and researchers must remain unbiased.
-But human experiences can never exist in physical or psychological vacuums.
-We can communicate with each other and make sense of the world only because we already have preconceptions of the world within us (Hans-Georg Gadamer, Truth and Method, 1960).
-Therefore, research, inevitably, is biased because human experience is biased.
-These biases are not flaws in the research process, but rather, they are the steppingstones to making paradigm shifts.
-To create new knowledge means to disturb old biases and re-establish new agreements of understanding.
+Traditional research, particularly approaches based on the scientific method, assumes that knowledge is objective and researchers must remain unbiased.
+However, human experiences do not exist in physical or psychological vacuums.
+We can communicate and make sense of the world only because we already have preconceptions of the world within us (Hans-Georg Gadamer, Truth and Method, 1960).

 Landscape as the mediator between our inner and outer worlds